reneleogp/ML-Prediction-LoL/readme.md

 Finally I saved everything in my mongodb database to later process the data and train the algorithm.

+**This made a total of 12458 unique SoloQ games from LAN server and 4552 SoloQ matches from NA server.**

 ## Processing the data

-Now I processed the data in the format to pass it into the algorithm.
+I processed the data in the format to pass it into the algorithm.

 For both teams in each math I added the following features: